New hormone to preserve muscle mass in zero gravity discovered by RAS scientists

-Scientists from the Institute of Biomedical Problems of the Russian Academy of Sciences have discovered in their own research that the "hormone of mobility", known as the MOTS-c peptide, can protect muscles from depletion in the absence of physical activity.
+Scientists from the Institute of Biomedical Problems of the Russian Academy of Sciences, in the course of their own research, discovered that the "hormone of mobility", known as the MOTS-c peptide, can protect muscles from depletion in the absence of physical activity.

 The studies were conducted on rats.
 They were injected with MOTS-c for seven days, simulating zero gravity conditions.
 It turned out that the muscles of rats receiving the drug retained their strength and endurance.
 In the control group of animals that did not receive the drug, muscle mass decreased by 10-15%.